GarimaK1/React-Practice/3_contacts_manager/garimaReadme.txt

+Note to self:
+I think after the problems that I faced in setting alerts for this project, it is very important that you have a uniform method of conveying messages from the backend API.
+That make setting alerts such a breeze.

 -- Basic funda for this application:
 We are using JWT to authenticate users/tokens and get login info from token.
 Inside the token, we are sending user id as payload.